Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter4.md

 Then how about dashing to the convenience store while hiding the cardboard boxes?
 No, we're out bold if a teacher inspects the contents while we leave.

-_TL note:_ Hope you got the cricket reference. xD
+> _TL Note:_ Hope you got the cricket reference. xD

 Inside the school, it's not an issue to carry around cardboard boxes, but we'll definitely be seen if we move outside.
 Every gate also has some teacher overlooking it.